mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-11"></a>
 [Back to top](#top)
 ## IL-11 -- Rep. Bill Foster (D)
+### Committees
+Bill Foster is the #13 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016